4 Design Tips to Make Your Hardwood Floors Shine

-To save yourself a lot of aggravation – and create a better look – let the flooring exist as its own beautiful piece of art, and the trim now becomes a frame, in a complementary color.
+To save yourself a lot of aggravation – and create a better look – let the flooring exist as its own beautiful piece of art, and the trim now becomes a frame, in a complimentary color.
 You can stain the wood trim, like this home in Colorado.
-Notice how the Wide Plank Hickory hardwood floors have beautiful color variation, and the designer was able to find a complementary color for the beams, baseboard, and interior doors.
+Notice how the Wide Plank Hickory hardwood floors have beautiful color variation, and the designer was able to find a complimentary color for the beams, baseboard, and interior doors.

 But you can also Paint all the trim in a contrasting color to make the hardwood floors pop.
 This Virginia home uses two different colors on the trim to blend into the walls.
 The tones are soft, and subtle, they blend in with the Quartersawn Oak flooring perfectly.

 Sectional sofas continue to be popular, but what ever happened to a traditional Knole sofa and midcentury modern armchairs.
 Get back to your roots with your home decor, to give your room a classic, timeless look.
 This traditional living room uses colors and furniture that have staying power – the Wide Plank Oak floors blend in perfectly with the neutral color palette, creating an almost spa-like decor.